Ayrishie/MP_LBYARCH/README.md

 From 10 × 10 to 100 × 100
 * Pixels increase by a factor of 100.
-* Execution time increases by a factor of approximately
+* Execution time increases by a factor of approximately:

 $$
 \frac{0.000064717}{0.000001240} \approx 52
 $$.